3.10 WORKPLACE AND SCHOOL VIOLENCE

 The National Institute for Occupational Safety and Health (NIOSH) divides workplace violence into four classifications (1996):

-- Bona-fide criminal intent is demonstrated, as in robbing a convenience store.
+- Bona fide criminal intent is demonstrated, as in robbing a convenience store.

-- Customer/client relationship devolves into violence.
+- Customer-client relationship devolves into violence.

 - Personal relationship (whether in the workplace or coming to it from the outside).

-Society has witnessed some of the examples above to progress to active shooter incidents.
-The U.S. Department of Homeland Security defines “active shooter” as someone “actively engaged in killing or attempting to kill people in a confined and populated area” (Cybersecurity & Infrastructure Security Agency, n.d., para.
+Society has witnessed some of the examples above progress to active shooter incidents.
+The U.S. Department of Homeland Security defines an “active shooter” as someone “actively engaged in killing or attempting to kill people in a confined and populated area” (Cybersecurity & Infrastructure Security Agency, n.d., para.
 1).
-These events typically do not last more than a few minutes, but are often devastating in terms of the impacts felt in the workplace, the families and friends of the parties involved, and throughout the community.
+These events typically do not last more than a few minutes, but they are often devastating in terms of the impacts felt in the workplace, for the families and friends of the parties involved, and throughout the community.

-- Know your surroundings, be situationally aware, and understand the principles of Run-Hide-Fight.
+- Know your surroundings, be situationally aware, and understand the principles of RUN-HIDE-FIGHT.

 - Make no sudden movements at any time.